rsdoiel/antenna/archives/2025/north_america_2025.14.md

 date: 2025-04-07, from: Market Place

-Shoe making has been shifting to countries like Vietnam, Cambodia and Indonesia, but China is still a leading footwear manufacturer.
+Shoemaking has been shifting to countries like Vietnam, Cambodia and Indonesia, but China is still a leading footwear manufacturer.

 <br>